By Harry Kloman, University of Pittsburgh

 In Ethiopia, home t’ej-makers mix the honey, water and gesho and let it all ferment naturally.
 Yeast – a fungus that comes in many species – is already there on the gesho, and if nothing interferes, it will begin to feed on the sugar in the honey and grow (that is, reproduce) on its own.
-You can make t’ej at home this way as well, and my first set of instructions below will walk you through the natural process – “natural” meaning that you don’t help it along by adding a little extra yeast.
+You can make t’ej at home this way as well, and my second set of instructions below will walk you through the natural process – “natural” meaning that you don’t help it along by adding a little extra yeast.

 But I’ve found that here in America, a batch of t’ej can go bad if foreign microbes enter the process.
 These microbes might be bacteria, or they might be unwanted types of yeast.

 To prevent that, you can use some pure, strong brewer’s yeast of the species Saccharomyces cerevisiae, which scientists have found to be the dominant yeast (among many) that occurs naturally in Ethiopian t’ej.
 You can buy this at any brew shop or online.
 The common and widely sold brand Lalvin D-47 works fine, and you can buy it at any brew shop or online, even at Amazon.com.